 GetOnExchange has partnered more than 25 exchanges including OKEx, HitBTC, KuCoin, LBank, and more, as well as YouTubers from different regions reviewing crypto-related projects.
 Project developers can simply use GOE after raising their ICO rounds to get listings and reviews, and keep their businesses safe from scammers.

 Some exchanges can also be risky to work with.
-In the past, some exchanges, many of which offered listings for free, closed down due to hacking, and lost all investors’ and traders’ funds with it.
+In the past, some exchanges, many of which offered free crypto listings, closed down due to hacks, and took all investor and trader funds with it.
 Exchanges can also be hard to evaluate, as it is hard to do the full breadth of due diligence to know who operates it and if they have proper safeguards in place.
 Hence, factors such as exchange age, number of followers on social media, and actual users and volume, are important metrics to consider when looking to list on any exchange.
-Additionally, in order to be listed on CoinMarketCap, a project will also need to be on at least two exchanges which are already listed on the site; this helps users to monitor such exchanges’ volume and performance over time, and is required at minimum to properly calculate each project’s volume.
+Additionally, in order to be listed on CoinMarketCap, a project will also need to be on at least two exchanges which are already listed on the site; this helps users to monitor such exchanges’ volume and performance over time, and is the minimum requirement to properly calculate each project’s volume.

 Listing on top exchanges is based on review and listing is possible only when an exchange approves your project for listing.
 GetOnExchange.com plays an important role here in helping projects find the right exchanges according to their service and operating region.